charlesbrunson/fastfall_SDL/0ld/fastfall/test/google_test/docs/gmock_cook_book.md

 ...
 WillOnce(ReturnDistanceTo(5.0, 26.5));
 ```

-You can view `ACTION` as a degenerated parameterized action where the number of
+You can camera `ACTION` as a degenerated parameterized action where the number of
 parameters is 0.

 You can also easily define actions overloaded on the number of parameters: